MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-wizard.md

 ## Run the wizard

-### Get started
+### Create a connection

-1. In the left navigation of the [Microsoft 365 admin center](https://admin.microsoft.com/), choose **Setup**, and then go to the **Apps and email** section.
+1. In the left navigation of the [Microsoft 365 admin center](https://admin.microsoft.com/), choose **Setup**, and then under **Featured collections**, select **Frontline workers**.
-1. Select **Connect your workforce management system**.
+1. Select **Connect Management Console**.
 Here, you can learn more about Shifts connectors and the frontline worker and manager experience when you connect Shifts to your WFM system.
     :::image type="content" source="media/shifts-connector-wizard-get-started.png" alt-text="Screenshot of the details page for the Shifts connector wizard in the Microsoft 365 admin center." lightbox="media/shifts-connector-wizard-get-started.png":::
-1. When you're ready, select **Get started**.
+1. When you're ready, select **Add connection**.
-1. On the Choose your connector page, choose **Blue Yonder Workforce Management**, and then select **Next** to create a Blue Yonder WFM connection.
+1. In the Choose your connector pane, choose **Blue Yonder Workforce Management**, and then select **Next** to create a Blue Yonder WFM connection.

-### Enter connection details
 <a name="connection_details"> </a>

-1. On the Connection details page, give your connection a unique name.
-It can't be longer than 128 characters or have any special characters.
+1. In the Connection settings pane, give your connection a unique name.
+It can't be longer than 32 characters or have any special characters.
     :::image type="content" source="media/shifts-connector-wizard-connection-details.png" alt-text="Screenshot of the Connection details page of the wizard, showing connection settings." lightbox="media/shifts-connector-wizard-connection-details.png":::
 1. Enter your Blue Yonder WFM service account name and password and service URLs.
-1. When you're done, select **Next** to test the connection with the settings you entered.
+1. When you're done, select **Create connection**.

+> [!NOTE]
+> If you need to create another connection, go to the Connector Management Console page, and then select **Add connection**.

+### Create a connector instance

+After you create a connection, you can set up one or more connector instances in that connection.

+On the Connector Management Console page, under the connection that you created, select **Create instance**.

-### Choose sync settings
+#### Choose sync settings
 <a name="sync"> </a>

 On the Sync settings page, you choose the information to sync from Blue Yonder WFM to Shifts, the sync frequency, and whether Shifts users can make changes to the data.

+1. Enter a name for your connector instance.
 1. Enter your Microsoft 365 system account.
     :::image type="content" source="media/shifts-connector-wizard-sync-settings.png" alt-text="Screenshot of the Sync settings page of the wizard, showing sync settings." lightbox="media/shifts-connector-wizard-sync-settings.png":::
 <a name="email"> </a>
-1. Under **Email notification recipients**, choose who receives email notifications about this connection.
+1. Under **Email notification recipients**, choose who receives email notifications about this connector instance.
 You can add individual users and groups.
-The email notifications contain information about connection setup status and any issues or errors that may occur after the connection is set up.
+The email notifications contain information about connection setup status and any issues or errors that may occur after the connector instance is set up.
 1. Choose your sync settings:
     1. Under **Schedule and shifts**, choose the Blue Yonder WFM data that Shifts users can see or change, and then set the sync frequency.
     1. Under **Time card**, choose what action Shifts users can do with time entries.